ivins/chatty/README.md

 No persistent database is involved; the focus is on the client-side experience.
 A database could be added in if desired.

 ## How to Use

 - Required- Node.js must be installed.
 - Fork or clone then inside the main 'chatty' folder and the 'chatty_server' folder `npm install`.
 - Then in the 'chatty_server' folder `node server.js`
 - To start the client inside the main 'chatty' folder `npm start`.
-- Open your browser and go to localhost:3000/ and you will see your Chatty App running.
+- Open your browser and go to `http://localhost:3000/` and you will see your Chatty App running.

+# Dependencies
+- babel-core
+- babel-loader
+- babel-preset-es2015
+- babel-preset-react
+- css-loader
+- node-sass
+- sass-loader
+- sockjs-client
+- style-loader
+- webpack
+- webpack-dev-server
+- react
+- react-dom

+**Chatty Server dependencies are:**
+- express
+- ws
+- uuid